Garmin 810 review

 Between navigation points brightness reduces to conserve battery, as you approach a navigation point the brightness increases back up again, which both draws your attention then allows you to view the display more clearly, in addition you can also have an audible 'tone'.
 You can also conserve battery by displaying a data screen, it will automatically switch to the map screen before each navigation point then back again afterwards.

 Battery life is listed as 15 hours, but don't expect that following a course, my seven year old 810 will comfortably get about 7 hours, to maximise, turn off bluetooth, screen brightness to minimum.
 If I need more I will carry a power bank in my bar bag, the USB lead reaches perfectly.
 I have recently ridden an 8 hour day, mid way around the course I was down to 50% battery so I knew I would be pushing my luck just using the 810's battery reserve so I plugged in the Power Bank.
 When I got home it had charged back up to 100%, the Powerbank (a Goji G10PBWP17) itself has battery indicator with four LEDs so you know how much charge it has left; it had all four still lit.
-I personally went with something waterproof and robust but you can get them much smaller, lighter and cheaper with a similar input/output plus I have a USE Exposure light I could use as a powerbank if needed.
+I personally went with something waterproof and robust but there are lots on the market that are tiny and cheap that no doubt would suffice, plus I have a USE Exposure light I could use as a powerbank if needed.

 I CAN CARRY A POWERBANK IN BAR BAG IF NECESSARY